Earl S. Herald: Steinhart Aquarium and California Academy of Sciences

-Herald was appointed as Curator of Aquatic Biology at the Steinhart Aquarium in San Francisco on 2 August 1948.
+Herald was appointed as Curator of Aquatic Biology at the Steinhart Aquarium in San Francisco on August 2, 1948.
 He expanded the Herpetological Exhibit at the Aquarium from a single boa to one of the world's leading exhibits of reptiles and amphibians.
 He also secured major funding for refurbishment and renewal of the Aquarium in the form of a San Francisco Municipal bond.
 In addition, he conceived of a doughnut-shaped exhibit which would allow for the display of fast swimming pelagic species, for which he also secured major funding.

 In addition to his work in expanding and improving the Steinhart Aquarium he was also the presenter of the television show Science in Action, replacing the original host Dr Tom Groody, and he presented the show for the rest of its runs between 1952 and 1966, when the show ceased production.
 This was a half-hour weekly show, produced by the California Academy of Sciences, which was originally broadcast locally in the San Francisco Bay area but which was eventually shown all over the world.
 It contained discussions of science topics with noted scientists as well as a popular segment involving unpredictable animals.
 In one especially notable sequence Herald demonstrated the ability of archer fish Toxotes jaculatrix to shoot food from the walls of their aquarium having spent the previous weeks training the fish.
 Herald's interest in public education about science led him to propose a "San Francisco Bay floating laboratory" on a retired, refurbished PT boat, which was designed to allow High School pupils to observe marine biologists at work.
 He also instituted a graduate course on Aquatic Animals in Captivity for the California State University, San Francisco.

-Herald was a Curator of the Department of Ichthyology at the California Academy of Sciences, as well as a Trustee of the George Vanderbilt Foundation, and in these roles he was able to secure funding to support the transfer of the Vanderbilt Foundation's collection of fishes from Stanford University to the Academy, which also allowed for extensive renovations of the Department of Ichthyology.
-He was then involved in the transfer of Stanford University's collection of fishes and the David Starr Jordan Library to the Academy.
+Herald was a Curator of the Department of Ichthyology at the California Academy of Sciences, as well as a Trustee of the George Vanderbilt Foundation, and in these roles he was able to secure funding to support the transfer of the Vanderbilt Foundation's collection of fishes from Stanford University to the academy, which also allowed for extensive renovations of the Department of Ichthyology.
+He was then involved in the transfer of Stanford University's collection of fishes and the David Starr Jordan Library to the academy.

 Research

 Herald was primarily interested in fishes, especially pipefishes, and his initial dissertation was on the taxonomy of the American pipefishes.
 He was also interested in freshwater dolphins and travelled to the river systems which hold these species, he also travelled widely in his ichthyological research.
 In all he published 93 papers, many of which were on the systematics and biology of the Syngnathidae.
 He described many new taxa and some work was co-authored with John Ernest Randall and Charles Eric Dawson.
 During his life he published two books, the first of which, Living Fishes of the World, was translated into a number of languages.
-On his death he was working on two additional books which would be published posthumously.
+On his death, he was working on two additional books which were later published posthumously.